sixu0/PLAN4Earthquake_Monitoring/README.md

 # 🌟 News

-* **2023.12.14:** 🌟🌟🌟 A simple usage demo for PLAN have been released.
-More  codes will release when paper publication.
+* **2023.12.14:**  The code for the PLAN model has been released, with additional code set to be available upon the publication of the paper.
+The complete demo will be released before January 1, 2024.
 * **2023.11.25:** 🌟🌟🌟 Congratulation!
 Paper is, in principle, accepted by Communication Earth & Environment.
 * **2023.6.24:** Paper is released at [arxiv](https://arxiv.org/abs/2306.13918), and code will be gradually released.
 * **2023.4.10:** Github Repository Initialization. (copy README template from Meta-Transformer)